Ajinkya009/v8-perf/compiler.md

 - previous V8 implementations suffered from _performance cliffs_
   - optimized code ran super fast (focus on peak performance case)
   - baseline performance was much lower
-  - as a result one feature in your code that caused deoptimization would affect your app's performance dramatically, i.e. 100x difference
+  - as a result one feature in your code that prevented it's optimization would affect your app's performance dramatically, i.e. 100x difference
 - TurboFan improves this as
   - widens fast path to ensure that optimized code is more flexible and can accept more types of arguments